j2store/userguide/zoo.md

 * System Zoo J2Store ( plg_system_zooj2store )

 #### Installation Instructions
-1. Unzip the Package download from the site .
+1. Unzip the Package download from the site.
+You will have two packages plg_itemjtwostore.tar.gz , plg_system_zooj2store.tar.gz.

-1. Use the Joomla Extension manager to install the plugin.
+2. Use the Joomla Extension manager to install both the  plugins one by one.

+### Enable System Zoo J2Store Plugin
+3. Go to Extensions->Plugin Manager -> Select the Plugin and enable the System Plugin.

 2. In the backend, go to Components -> Zoo.
 Click on the Setting Icon.